Last changed

 placeholder with the name used for your organization's private repository within the Chainguard Registry.

-This will return output similar to the following:
+This will return the below output similar to the following:

-You can also run it as you would any other curl
+You can also use it to run any curl command, such as:

 The main features of Chainguard Containers include: